DataDog/documentation/content/en/serverless/aws_lambda/logs.md

 Datadog can collect logs from your AWS Lambda functions in two ways:

 - The [Datadog Lambda Extension][2], which collects logs in real time and bypasses CloudWatch.
-- The [Datadog Forwarder][4], which forwards Lambda logs from CloudWatch.
+- The [Datadog Forwarder][4], which forwards Lambda logs from CloudWatch to Datadog.
 This setup increases redundancy, as you have an extra place to store your logs.

 ### Collect logs from non-Lambda resources